JinRhee/humanoid-spatial-perception/README.md

 MASt3R is already surpassed by other feed-forward reconstruction models.
 Given camera poses from a state estimator, models such as DepthAnything v3 could be used for more accurate reconstructions.

+Feed-forward models return pointmaps, which are pointclouds where every point has a corresponding pixel correspondance.
+Semantic masks predicted on the image therefore maps exactly to the 3D geometry; however this means that artefacts from image segmentation (i.e. patchy mask, undersegmentation, oversegmentation etc.) cannot be easily accounted for in the current state.

 Semantic 3D reconstruction orchestration wrapper around:
 - `external/MASt3R-SLAM`
 - `external/segmast3r`